 Maulik “Mo” Shah

-A PMI certified, results-oriented problem solver and manager with over 16 years of experience in the complete software development life cycle on a myriad number of platforms and technologies, including IT/Business strategy, quality and implementation.
+A PMI certified, results-oriented problem solver, manager and strategist with over 22 years of experience in the complete software development life cycle on a myriad number of platforms and technologies, including IT/Business strategy, best practices, quality and implementation.

 Relevant Employment History: